Subscriber Savings Account

 - One of the most unique benefits of being an insured with MPIE is the Subscriber Savings Account (SSA).
 The majority of medical professional liability insurance companies pay their profits to shareholders or stock owners who are often not involved in healthcare.
 MPIE’s unique insurance model allows insured members to share in the financial rewards of the company’s success by putting profits into the SSA.

 - SSAs are created for each insured member, and a portion of MPIE’s profits are allocated annually to these accounts.
-The SSAs belong to the insured members and are available to them upon retirement, when they are no longer insured with MPIE or to the subscriber's estate upon an their death.
+SSA funds become available after eight consecutive years insured with MPIE.
+Full SSA payout occurs upon permanent retirement from the practice of medicine, policy termination, or to beneficiaries upon an insured member’s death.

 - An Attorney in Fact represents the subscribers and is supervised by MPIE’s Board of Directors.
 The members of MPIE share in the profits and losses of the reciprocal exchange, according to a formula established by MPIE’s Board Members.